-- 1. An expert shall have the rights to: - a) review materials required for expert examination, make notes and copies of the necessary information; - b) request submission of additional materials; take a test sample of a [bullet] casing, bullet or any other item during the examination; request from the person who initiated the conduct of expert examination additional information required for the expert examination; - c) refuse to provide an expert opinion or to continue an expert examination, provided that the questions posed are outside the area of his/her expertise or the materials submitted are not sufficient for providing an expert opinion; - d) be present during an investigative action by permission of the person who initiated the expert examination, of an investigator, prosecutor or court; - e) take part in the examination of evidence relating to the object of expert examination and to the expert examination; - f) use scientific-technical means, expert knowledge and experience for the purpose of detection, examination and demonstration of evidence; - 2.
-An expert shall be obliged to: - a) include in the expert opinion the circumstance established during the expert examination about which the person who initiated the expertise, and/or other authorised participants of the proceedings have not asked questions; - b) safeguard the object of expert examination and return it after the expert examination to the person who initiated the expertise, unless this object has been fully used up during the examination; - c) file for self-disqualification if there are relevant grounds provided for by law.
+1. An expert shall have the right to:

+a) review materials required for expert examination, make notes and copies of the necessary information;

+b) request the submission of additional materials; take a test sample of a (bullet) casing, a bullet or any other item during the examination; request from the person, who initiated the conduct of an expert examination, additional information required for the expert examination;

+c) refuse to provide an expert opinion or to continue an expert examination, provided that the questions posed are outside the area of his/her expertise or the materials submitted are not sufficient for providing an expert opinion;

+d) be present during an investigative action by permission of the person who initiated the expert examination, of an investigator, a prosecutor or a court;

+e) take part in the examination of evidence relating to the object of expert examination and to the expert examination;

+f) use scientific-technical means, expert knowledge and experience for the purpose of detection, examination and demonstration of evidence.

+2. An expert shall be obliged to:

+a) include in the expert opinion the circumstance established during the expert examination about which the person who initiated the expert examination, and/or other authorised participants in proceedings have not asked questions;

+b) safeguard the object of expert examination and return it after the expert examination to the person who initiated the expert examination, unless this object has been fully used up during the examination;

+c) file for self-disqualification if there are relevant grounds provided for by law.